 I got lost in another beet salad.
 This one had avocado and blue cheese.
 It was very good as well.

 Our food comes out.
-I take one bite of the razor clams and they are perfect BUT the celery coulis was like pureed celery.
+I take one bite of the razor clams and they are perfect BUT the celeric coulis was like pureed celery.
 It’s not that I don’t like celery, I HATE celery.
-(I know….rookie mistake!)
-Thankfully my husband loved it so well he took over that plate and I took his steak.
+(I know….rookie mistake and it was all my fault!!)
+Thankfully my husband loves celery and really loved this dish, so he took over that plate and I took his steak.
 What a guy!
+Just for the record I eat tons of veggies.
+Celery is the only one I don’t like.
+And you should also know that my husband mocked me for making this mistake.

 The steak was very good, but it was the gnocchi with horseradish that stole that show!
 Hands down best meal of the weekend.